Sohammitra777/Recipify/README.md

 ## Description

-Recipyfy is an AI-powered recipe generator that creates cooking instructions based on the ingredients you provide.
+Recipify is an AI-powered recipe generator that creates cooking instructions based on the ingredients you provide.
 By leveraging a simple React frontend and an Express backend, it showcases how AI APIs can be integrated into a modern web application.
 The project focuses on learning and understanding the React ecosystem, backend fundamentals, and end‑to‑end app structure.

 ## Project Vision / Next Steps